eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 When distributing complex workloads across diverse service providers, a platform-agnostic identity bound to verifiable proof enables operators to decouple access control from underlying infrastructure without compromising security postures at scale.
 Likewise, it may be desirable to challenge any long-running workload to a dynamic health check in order to maintain assurances of its trustworthiness over time.

-This document specifies Entity and Compute Attestation (ECA), a formally modelled protocol that profiles RATS architecture to address both needs.
+This document specifies Entity and Compute Attestation (ECA), a protocol whose properties are being formally modelled that profiles RATS architecture to address both needs.
 ECA defines an identity bootstrap procedure where Attester and Verifier collaboratively act as an Identity Supplier to establish an emergent and cryptographically verifiable identity without the use of shared secrets like bearer tokens.
-The protocol also defines a lightweight attestation renewal procedure that operates over single round-trip bound to (D)TLS sessions via TLS-EA, enabling operators to continually verify high-assurance workloads, such as those running inside Trusted Execution Environments (TEEs).
+The protocol utilizes attested TLS protocol [@?I-D.fossati-tls-exported-attestation] to define an attestation renewal procedure providing single round-trip verification bound to (D)TLS sessions via TLS Exported Authenticators that directly enables continuous attestation over time.

 ECA is designed as a supporting component for frameworks like WIMSE and to enhance related projects such as SPIFFE/SPIRE.
 The security properties of both procedures are being formally analyzed (see Appendix A).